 The purpose of the website is to create and host video game reviews.
-The users will be able to comment on and interact with the reviews.
-It will serve as a game blog and an online forum for users to view topics and discuss existing and upcoming game titles.
+The users will be able to interact with the reviews.
+It will serve as a game blog and an online forum for users to view topics and upcoming game titles.

 1.2 Scope